csdavids519/Connect4_Python/README.md

 #### Solved Bugs

 - During the creation of the game board many issues arose such as getting the grid printing in the correct X,Y format.
 As well getting the grid to print the columns vertically.
 This was solved after learning about 'end=" "' property in the print function.

 - During deployment to Heroku the first attempt failed due to items on the requirements.txt file that where not necessary.
 After some checking, it was clear the 'pip freeze' command listed all installed python packages, from my PC, none of these where actually requirements for my project.
 I installed 'pipx pipreqs' to check the actual requirements for this project.
 There are no required packages needed to run Connect 4x that do not come included in Python3.

+- After reducing duplicate code in the 'check winner' function, there was an issue where it was not possible to win the game when four tokens where placed in column six.
+This error ocurred because of the Index Error check, when the first index error was found the code for checking vertical winning was skipped.
+This issue was solved by adding a 'try' for each win direction check.
+The Index Error is expected and ignored because as the check gets near the edge of the grid boarders it continues to check passed the grid limits, this error is ignored because it is not possible to win in this scenario and does not affect game play.

 #### Open Bugs